YOU MUST REGISTER IN ORDER TO RECEIVE THE ZOOM LINK

 The program is free and open to the public.

+Talk Description.
 The Orchidaceae is one of the most species-rich plant families, representing nearly 10% of flowering plant species.
 Evolution of specialized pollination syndromes and adaptation to a variety of habitats has been connected to large radiation events in Orchidaceae, but orchids’ symbiotic relationship with specific fungi may also play a role in diversification in the family.
 Orchids depend on associations with particular mycorrhizal fungi for nutrition throughout their life cycle.
 Orchid distribution is influenced by the availability of compatible mycorrhizal fungi, particularly when orchids require specific fungi.
 Specificity of orchids for mycorrhizal fungi remains controversial, with no clear patterns determining the range of fungi compatible with different orchid species.
 Different fungi may grow in distinct environments, so associations with fungi may also influence whether orchid species co-occur or are environmentally segregated.
 Where closely related orchids co-occur, they may form hybrids.

 Hybridization is a mechanism of speciation for many plants, especially orchids.
 Orchid hybridization is not limited to the hybrids produced by orchid growers.
 When closely related species grow in the same habitats, natural hybrids occasionally occur.
 If hybrids use different fungi than their parent species, then they may colonize places where the parent species cannot grow and possibly evolve into new species.